- Introduction

 Notes:

-1. We can add config of the webpack-dev-server in the devServer
+- We can add config of the

-2. Here we set the port: 9091 to specify the port the server is listening
+port: 9091to specify the port the server is listening - Please note we changed

 (frontend)$ npm run start